stanford-crfm/air-bench-2024/README.md

 # eval tutorial

-We have 3 pipline:
+We have 3 pipelines:

-- pipeline1 & pipline2:
+- pipeline1 & pipeline2:

   - Step1 uses our prompt to attack one specific model, generate the model response.

   - Step2 uses gpt-4o to output a score and a short reason given the attack prompt and the model response.
 (We always use gpt-4o to evaluate.)

-- pipeline3: using [HELM](https://github.com/stanford-crfm/helm/) to execute the whole pipline.
+- pipeline3: using [HELM](https://github.com/stanford-crfm/helm/) to execute the whole pipeline.

-For pipeline1 & pipline2, please firstly create an `.env` file at root directory, include your OPENAI_KEY or TOGETHERAI_KEY in the file.
+For pipeline1 & pipeline2, please firstly create an `.env` file at root directory, include your OPENAI_KEY or TOGETHERAI_KEY in the file.

 ```
 OPENAI_KEY = 'yourkey'